 Let’s now check that your trust domains list is correctly configured.
 These are the domains where your Omnichannel Widget is allowed to appear on.

 We recommend copying your domain directly from the address bar in the browser to get the precise URLs.
 To be sure, double-check there aren’t any typos and whether you’ve copied over the locale/s (e.g. “/en/”)

 Keep in mind that if you don’t specify any trusted domains, your Omnichannel Widget can appear on any domain.

 Still having issues?

-Please don’t hesitate to contact us at email@example.com.
+Please reach out to our Support team via this page.
 We’re happy to help you get started!